 The Authority has entered into a repurchase agreement.
 The agreement requires collateralization of cash at 100% and securities at 103%.
 Approximately \$2,000,000 relating to the 1995, 2000, and 2003 Debt Service Reserve funds were subject to the agreement.
 The funds can be repurchased on demand to provide for shortfall in regularly scheduled payments of principal and interest on the bonds.
 The funds cannot be repurchased for reinvestment.
-The final repurchase date is April 1, 2015.
+The final repurchase date was April 1, 2015.

 The Authority is required by local law to collateralize any of its cash deposits which are in excess of the Federal Deposit Insurance Corporation limit.
-There were deposits that exceeded the FDIC insurance at June 30, 2015 and 2014 of \$3,008,892 and \$12,537,745, respectively that were not collateralized.
+There were deposits that exceeded the FDIC insurance at June 30, 2015 of \$3,008,892.
+The balances at June 30, 2016 were properly covered by FDIC insurance, collateral or invested in U.S. Treasury backed securities.